9_Rendering 3D Scenes

 class will render vertices as disconnected points.

-It will use setting properties for drawStyle
+It will define settings for drawStyle

 and pointSize